Manage AWS Network Manager Attachment Accepters

 Frequently Asked Questions

-It accepts cross-account attachments in AWS Network Manager.
-Use this when an attachment is created in one account and needs to be accepted by another account that owns the core network.
+This resource accepts cross-account attachments in AWS Network Manager.
+Use it when an attachment is created in one account and needs to be accepted by another account that owns the core network.

 Attachment Types & Configuration